Neil1977/my-backend-project/README.md

-INITIAL SETUP ONLY NEED TO ADD FILES/FOLDERS ETC AND CHOSEN API DATA AS PER PROJECT STRUCTURE BELOW
+INITIAL SETUP ONLY NEED TO ADD FILES/FOLDERS ETC AND CHOSEN API DATA AS PER PROJECT STRUCTURE BELOW - SEE ALSO BOTTOM OF README FOR ACTIONS STILL TO COMPLETE

 My Backend Project